-Absence is authorised in accordance with No further action will be taken. absence reporting/ Absence is recorded for information. monitoring procedure Where there are concerns relating to absences across modules (i.e. the student's overall attendance is decreasing), or there are concerns around progress, a referral may be made to Student Support.
-1 unauthorised An email is sent to the student advising of the absence. absence Absence advice will be copied to the relevant Head of Course.
-2 unauthorised absences A second email will be issued to the student and a meeting arranged between the student and the Head of Course to discuss the matter further and to see what additional support the student might require.
-3 unauthorised absences A third email will be issued and a meeting arranged with the Director / Deputy Director of the School.
+Absence is No further action will be taken. authorised in Absence is recorded for information. accordance Where there are concerns relating to absences across modules with absence (i.e. the student's overall attendance is decreasing), or there are reporting/ concerns around progress, a referral may be made to Student monitoring Support. procedure 1 unauthorised An email is sent to the student advising of the absence. absence Absence advice will be copied to the relevant Head of Course.
+2 unauthorised A second email will be issued to the student and a meeting absences arranged between the student and the Head of Course to discuss the matter further and to see what additional support the student might require.
+3 unauthorised A third email will be issued and a meeting arranged with the absences School Manager.
 Further support will be offered to the student.
-For Tier 4 students, a copy will be sent to the International Services Team for information.
-4 unauthorised absences A final email will be issued to the student confirming they have failed the PCC due to absence and they will receive a fail mark for the module.
+For Tier 4 or Student Route visa students, a copy will be sent to the International Services Team for information.
+4 unauthorised A final email will be issued to the student confirming they have absences failed the PCC due to absence and they will receive a fail mark for the module.
 The case will then be referred to the Student Progress Team, who may refer it to the Dean in some cases, and the International Services Team (if applicable).
 The case may then be referred to the Board of Examiners.
 The Board of Examiners will receive a report on any unauthorised absences under the PCC and will determine whether to award a fail mark for the module.
-If necessary, an interim Board of Examiners will be convened in Terms or 2 to consider the progress of students who have failed the PCC.
+If necessary, an interim Board of Examiners will be convened in Terms 1 or 2 to consider the progress of students who have failed the PCC.
 Please see next paragraph.

-Actions taken by the Board of Examiners
+Actions Taken by the Board of Examiners

-- 14. Where a student has failed a module due to exceeding the maximum number of absences permitted under the PCC the Board can consider the following actions: - a) where a student has substantiated extenuating circumstances which directly relate to the absences, the Board can treat the absences as authorised.
-Where this results in a total number of unauthorised absences being between one and three, the Board may permit the student to continue with the stage of study. - b) where the Board judges that a student has no substantiated extenuating circumstances relating to the absences, the student must repeat the stage, normally on a full-time basis (Boards cannot offer more than three opportunities to undertake the assessment for a module). - c) where the Board judges that a student has no substantiated extenuating circumstances relating to the absences, and the student has already had the maximum number of attempts at the module or cannot complete their studies within the maximum period, the student will be required to withdraw.
+- 14. Where a student has failed a module due to exceeding the maximum number of absences permitted under the PCC the Board of Examiners can consider the following actions: - a) Where a student has substantiated Extenuating Circumstances which directly relate to the absences, the Board of Examiners can treat the absences as authorised.
+Where this results in a total number of unauthorised absences being between one and three, the Board of Examiners may permit the student to continue with the stage of study. - b) Where the Board of Examiners judges that a student has no substantiated Extenuating Circumstances relating to the absences, the student must repeat the stage, normally on a full-time basis (The Board of Examiners cannot offer more than three opportunities to undertake the assessment for a module). - c) Where the Board of Examiners judges that a student has no substantiated Extenuating Circumstances relating to the absences, and the student has already had the maximum number of attempts at the module or cannot complete their studies within the maximum period, the student will be required to withdraw.

-PART B: Preparation for Classwork, Co-operation and Team-working
+PART B: Preparation for Classwork, Co-operation and Teamworking